hkvinge/hkvinge.github.io/applied_math_DS.md

 My papers include:

+1. **Monitoring the shape of weather, soundscapes, and dynamical systems: a new statistic for dimension-driven data analysis on large data sets** (with Elin Farnell, Michael Kirby, and Chris Peterson) submitted.

-3. **Too many secants: Too many secants: a hierarchical approach to secant-based dimensionality reduction on large data sets** (with Elin Farnell, Michael Kirby, and Chris Peterson) accepted to IEEE High Performance Extreme Computing Conference September 2018 (link coming soon).
+2. **Too many secants: Too many secants: a hierarchical approach to secant-based dimensionality reduction on large data sets** (with Elin Farnell, Michael Kirby, and Chris Peterson) accepted to IEEE High Performance Extreme Computing Conference September 2018.
+[ArXiv version](https://arxiv.org/abs/1808.01686)

-2. **A GPU-oriented algorithm design for secant-based dimensionality reduction** (with Elin Farnell, Michael Kirby, and Chris Peterson) to appear in the Proceedings of the 17th IEEE International Symposium on Parallel and Distributed Computing.
+3. **A GPU-oriented algorithm design for secant-based dimensionality reduction** (with Elin Farnell, Michael Kirby, and Chris Peterson) to appear in the Proceedings of the 17th IEEE International Symposium on Parallel and Distributed Computing.
 [ArXiv version](https://arxiv.org/abs/1807.03425)

 | ![pumpkin images projection](Pumpkin_Proj_SAP_Reel1ColorPCA2.png) |
 |:--:|